SAP/luigi/docs/navigation-configuration.md

 ...
 ```

-### viewUrl variables
+### viewUrl parameters

-You have the following options to add a variable to **viewUrl**:
+You have the following options to add a parameter to **viewUrl**:
-- Place the variable anywhere in the **viewUrl** value.
+- Place the parameter anywhere in the **viewUrl** value.
 For example, if the main application URL is `https://yourwebsite.com/home/users/JohnSmith`, then the **viewUrl** of the micro frontend in the content area can be `https://microfrontend.com/users/details.html#id=JohnSmith`.
-- Use the [Luigi Client API](luigi-client-api.md) to access the node variable values from the micro frontend.
+- Use the [Luigi Client API](luigi-client-api.md) to access the node parameter values from the micro frontend.
 Use the `LuigiClient.getPathParams()` function.
-For example, to get the value of the `userId` variable, use `LuigiClient.getPathParams().userId`.
+For example, to get the value of the `userId` parameter, use `LuigiClient.getPathParams().userId`.
-- Add a variable to the context part of your configuration:
+- Add a parameter to the context part of your configuration:

 ```javascript
 {